maeddes/gitpitch-spring-cloud/PITCHME.md

 - A declarative REST client
 - To simplify HTTP client calls
-- Only reuires declaration and annotation of an interface while the actual implementation will be provisioned at runtime
+- Only requires declaration and annotation of an interface while the actual implementation will be provisioned at runtime

 +++